Masters in Secondary Education

-People often begin their search for a perfect secondary education master’s degree program for many reasons: they’re starting a new career, enhancing their current occupation, or maintaining their licensure.
-No matter your incentive, stepping into the classroom could be your opportunity to expand your working knowledge of the theories, techniques, and methods to support students.
-With multiple master degree program options, and several formats to take classes, there could be a perfect secondary education degree masters program out there that fits your unique lifestyle.
+People often begin their search for a perfect secondary education masters degree program for many reasons: they’re starting a new career, enhancing their current occupation, or maintaining their licensure.
+No matter your incentive, stepping into the classroom could be your best opportunity to expand your working knowledge of the theories, techniques, and methods to support students.
+With multiple master degree program options, and several formats to take classes, there could be a top secondary education degree masters program out there that fits your unique lifestyle.

 Pursuing a Secondary Education Masters Degree Program: The Basics

 You may be wondering why you should earn a secondary education master’s degree, especially if you’re currently a licensed educator.
 For those presently teaching, it could be a great way to update and strengthen your teaching methods.
 More importantly, some states may require teachers to earn a master’s degree to maintain their licensure.[i]
 For those pursuing a new career in education, a master’s degree program could be a great way to earning your license and undertaking relevant coursework at the same time.[ii]

 A master’s degree program might also impact your future career.
 Education admins who have earned their master’s degree may have a wage premium of $23,000 over their colleagues who earned only a bachelor’s degree[iii].
 Still unconvinced?
 Teachers seeking to enhance their career may consider earning an advanced degree because roles such as instructional coordinators, administration leadership, or even principals may require one as a prerequisite.[iv]

 Common Admissions Requirements for Masters in Secondary Education Degree Programs